cnect-web/cnectweb/README.md

 # DSM prototype installation.
 For the sake of installaton of the PoC of DSM we will temporairly use this steps for configuration and installation:
-- Copy paste the settings.override.php file to the web/sites/default/ folder
+- Copy paste and comment the settings.override.php.dist file to the web/sites/default/ folder
 - I took out of the .gitignore the runner.php file just to not to configure it everytime you build the project.

 Run docker: